 Basic Greek Words

 And now on to the fun bit – speaking Greek!
-Here are a few words that you are likely to find useful during your holiday in Greece.
+Here are a few words and Greek phrases that you are likely to find useful during your holiday in Greece.
 We've included the spelling of these essential Greek words in capitals, regular letters, and a way to pronounce them phonetically.

 - ΚΑΛΗΜΕΡΑ (καλημέρα) pronounced kalimEHra means Good morning / Good day in Greek